 This story was produced in partnership with the Pulitzer Center.
 For more stories about the effect of COVID-19 on museums, please visit the Prairie State Museums Project at PrairieStateMuseumsProject.org.

 Carlos Ballesteros is a journalist born and raised in Chicago.
-Earlier this summer, he joined Injustice Watch, a nonprofit newsroom focussed on covering the criminal justice system.
-Prior to that, Carlos spent two years at the Chicago Sun-Times covering the South and West sides as a fellow with Report for America.
+Earlier this summer, he joined Injustice Watch, a nonprofit newsroom focused on covering the criminal justice system.
+Prior to that, Carlos spent two years at the Chicago Sun-Times as a fellow with Report for America.
 Carlos was the Pilsen neighborhood co-captain for South Side Weekly’s Best of the South Side 2019 edition.